Cross-Disciplinary Learning and Teaching Initiative

 1. Workshops should consist of approximately five members (but not less than three and never more than ten), including their coordinators, and must include representation from at least two, but preferably, a larger number of academic departments.
 Although not required, preference will be given to proposals that involve faculty from two or more academic divisions.
 (While any theme or topic that lends itself to cross-disciplinary treatment will be considered, authors of proposals are encouraged to recall the recommendation, included in Building on Excellence, 2010, to build on “current efforts to introduce global perspectives into the curriculum.”)

-2. Regardless of whether scheduled to take place during the fall or spring semester of the 2011-12 academic year, workshops must meet at least five times over the course of the semester for a total of not less than 15 hours.
-If workshops are scheduled to meet during the summer of 2012, they must also meet at least five times for a total of not less than 15 hours.
+2. Regardless of whether scheduled to take place during the fall or spring semester, workshops must meet at least five times over the course of the semester for a total of not less than 15 hours.
+If workshops are scheduled to meet during the summer, they must also meet at least five times for a total of not less than 15 hours.

 3. Each workshop is expected to devote time not merely to the question of how any given theme or topic might be approached from several disciplinary perspectives, but also how one might learn and teach about this theme from a cross-disciplinary perspective.
 When possible, readings that expressly address this question should be included among the workshop assignments.
 Where appropriate, participants are encouraged to include elements (e.g., lab sessions, field trips, local speakers) that assist in exploring ways of accomplishing this purpose.
 Finally, in addition to supporting workshops that explore specific themes or topics from cross-disciplinary perspectives, proposals for workshops that explore how cross-disciplinary inquiry is itself conducted, as well as the difficulties of doing so well, are also welcome.